exponea/exponea-android-sdk/Documentation/app-inbox.md

 >
 > The SDK can only retrieve App Inbox messages when the current app user has a customer profile with a [hard ID](https://documentation.bloomreach.com/engagement/docs/customer-identification#hard-id).
 Without this identification, the feature won't work.

+> ❗️
+>
+> When using `StreamConfig` integration, the App Inbox requires a valid SDK auth token.
+Make sure to set the token using `setSdkAuthToken()` or by including it in `CustomerIdentity` before fetching App Inbox messages.
+Refer to [SDK auth token authorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) for details.

 Refer to the [App Inbox](https://documentation.bloomreach.com/engagement/docs/app-inbox) documentation for information on creating and sending App Inbox messages in the Engagement web app.

 > 👍